Tsai says China must 'coexist' with a democratic Taiwan - France 24

 That has caused growing alarm in Beijing, which says any formal declaration of independence by Taiwan would cross a red line.

-Tsai's inauguration ceremony came as her administration basks in the glow of its successful coronavirus response.
+"She is also assuring the US that she won't be rash and won't become a troublemaker," added Fan Shih-ping, a political scientist at National Taiwan Normal University.

-Despite its close proximity and economic links with China, the island has managed to contain its own outbreak to just over 400 infections and seven deaths.
+Tsai's inauguration was also a chance for her to celebrate Taiwan's successful fight against the coronavirus.

-It has been held up as a model by epidemiologists and has used aid shipments of protective equipment to win overseas praise.
+Despite its close proximity and economic links with China, Taiwan has managed to contain its own outbreak to just seven deaths and has sent protection equipment aid packages around the world.

 © 2020 AFP